Wednesday, 20th November

 D2 (workshop)

 The innovative X-Tream Management training course was designed to test and enhance stress management skills in extreme conditions.
-It was organized as a blended intensive program for foreign students under the Erasmus+ programme.
-X-Tream Management aims to unlock participants' potential and equip them with the skills to handle crises and take control of their business and personal lives.
-The workshop will highlight good practices from the training, including the use of simulated situations to enhance team efficiency and leadership skills.
+Organised as a blended intensive programme for foreign students under the Erasmus+ programme, X-Tream Management aims to unlock participants' potential and equip them with the skills to handle crises and take control of their professional and personal lives.
+This workshop will highlight best practices from the training, including the use of simulated situations to enhance team efficiency and leadership skills.

-Jan Orava (Anna Plechatá Krausová) - NEWTON University
+Jan Orava - NEWTON University, Anna Plechatá Krausová - NEWTON University

-Cultural Humility instead of Intercultural Education?
-Yes in Our World of Superdiverse Reality in Classrooms, Workplaces.
+Cultural Humility Instead of Intercultural Education?
+Yes, in Our World of Superdiverse Reality in Classrooms and Workplaces.

-The Anti Bias workshop will be a practically oriented meeting, during which we will play didactic games devoted to the topic of diversity in the classroom and its role in today's world.
-We will open the debate with topics such as Critical Self- Reflection and Identity, Intersectionality, Privilege and Marginalization.
-Another framework for our intense meeting will be introduction into the theory of Cultural Humility.
-We believe that the theory of cultural humility presents a true paradigmatic shift and better reflects the reality of our superdiverse world.
+The Anti-Bias workshop will be a practically oriented meeting during which we will engage in didactic games focused on the topic of diversity in the classroom and its role in today's world.
+We will initiate the debate with themes such as Critical Self-Reflection and Identity, Intersectionality, Privilege, and Marginalisation.
+Another framework for our intensive meeting will be an introduction to the theory of Cultural Humility.
+We believe that this theory represents a true paradigmatic shift and better reflects the reality of our super-diverse world.

 "Success Factor Happiness": A Model Course for Student Well-Being

 This immersive, interactive session showcases best practices from 11 years of teaching the course "Success Factor Happiness" to graduate students.
-The unique course emphasizes subjective well-being, mental health, and related topics from multidisciplinary happiness research in both work and private life contexts.
-Attendees will experience firsthand how the course enhances student happiness and success, offering valuable insights for implementing similar initiatives at your institution.
+This unique course emphasises subjective well-being, mental health, and related topics from multidisciplinary happiness research in both work and private life contexts.
+Attendees will experience firsthand how the course enhances student happiness and success, offering valuable insights for implementing similar initiatives at their institutions.

 Christian Schmidkonz - Munich Business School